shambhavis/shambhavi-webp/content/publication/example/index.md

 ---
-abstract: " simplex, the convex hull of a set of 𝑛+1 affinely independent points, is a useful tool in derivative-free optimization.
+abstract: " simplex, the convex hull of a set of n+1 affinely independent points, is a useful tool in derivative-free optimization.
 The term uniform simplex was used by Audet and Hare (Derivative-free and blackbox optimization.
   Springer series in operations research and financial engineering, Springer, Cham, 2017).
-The purpose of this paper is to provide a framework for constructing a uniform simplex in ℝ𝑛, which can then be aligned with a given vector.
+The purpose of this paper is to provide a framework for constructing a uniform simplex in $$\\mathbb{R}^n$$, which can then be aligned with a given vector.
 We prove that a uniform simplex has the greatest normalized volume of any simplex.
 Moreover, we show how to create a uniform minimal positive basis from a uniform simplex."
 slides: ""
 url_pdf: ""
 publication_types: